sonic-net/SONiC/doc/pins/appl_state_db_response_path_hld.md

 * operation: The string representation of the return status.
 This field is the operation field in KeyOpFieldsValuesTuple for pops() API.
 * field-value-pair list: The first field will be "err_str" which contains the error message of the status.
 The "err_str" field will always be the first field.
 If there is no error string, "err_str" field will be an empty string.
 The rest of the fields will be exactly the same as the original request attributes.
 For delete operation, the list will only include the "err_str".

-There are certain rare scenarios that the applications need to be aware of:
+There are certain scenarios that the applications need to be aware of:

 * Different applications might write to the same APPL DB table.
 If so, each application needs to be able to identify the entries that they manage.
 When an application receives a response, the response might be intended for other applications.
 * One application might write to multiple APPL DB tables.
 And there will be multiple NotificationConsumer to listen to multiple channels.
 When a response is received, the application needs to be able to identify the NotificationConsumer or the channel.
 So that the application can get the corresponding table.
 * When an application sends multiple requests for the same key in a short time, the orchagent might receive the aggregated request.
 The notifications orchagent sends will be a single aggregated entry instead of the original requests.
 It is recommended that the application should wait for the response of the previous request before sending a request of the same key.
+In a batched request scenario, it is recommended that the application to not send multiple requests of the same key in a single batch.
 * Application should wait for the response with a timeout.
 In a rare case that the application does not receive the response from the orchagent, the application can assume failure instead of waiting indefinitely.
+* In a scenario where a failed APPL DB request is partially programmed into the hardware (this can happen in certain update requests), the response does not include the fine-grained details on which attributes are succeeded or failed.
+Application could check the APPL STATE DB for details on which attributes are successfully programmed.
+In P4Orch, it handles the P4RT table request atomically.
+So it is not a concern in the P4RT application for partially programmed requests.
+Please refer to the [PINS P4Orch](#pins-p4orch) section for more details.

 ### Return Status Code